-In each dosing group, up to 20 participants will receive ABI-5366 and 5 participants will receive placebo.
-Whether you receive active study medication or placebo will be assigned randomly (by chance).
-You will have a 4 out of 5 (80 %) chance of receiving ABI-5366.
+In each dosing group, up to 20 participants will receive ABI-1179 and 5 participants will receive placebo.
+Whether you receive active investigational medicine or placebo will be assigned randomly (by chance).
+You will have a 4 out of 5 (80 %) chance of receiving ABI-1179.

 Dose groups will be enrolled in order.
-You will be told which dose group you will be in and the exact dose level you will be receiving.
-You will also be told if any changes are made to the planned dose for your group.
+You will be told which dose group you will be in.
+The dose levels for each cohort will be determined based on the safety results from Part A of the study.

-Blood samples and other tests to measure study medication levels and effects on the body will be collected at specific time points during the study, your safety will be monitored, and any changes in your health will be recorded.
+Blood samples and other tests to measure investigational medicine levels and effects on the body will be collected at specific time points during the study, your safety will be monitored, and any changes in your health will be recorded.